-Long-term debt is presented only in the government-wide financial statements and in the notes to the financial statements.
+Long-term debt is presented in the proprietary fund financial statements and government-wide financial statements.
 Payments of principal and interest are recorded as expenditures / expenses when paid.

 Accrued Compensated Absences

 Accumulated unpaid vacation and comp time pay is not accrued.
 Earned but unpaid sick pay is recorded as an expenditure when paid.